14 Chinese Festivals: Traditions, Dates & Celebrations [Guide]

 Tomb Sweeping Day, also known as Qingming Festival or Chingming Festival (清明節, Qīngmíng jié), is a traditional Chinese festival that falls on April 4th or 5th each year.
 It is a time for people to pay respect to their ancestors by visiting their graves, sweeping and cleaning the tombs, and offering food and other items as a sign of filial piety.

-One of the most important customs is the offering of food and other items to the ancestors.
+One of the most important customs is the offering of food and other items to the ancestors by cleaning their graves.
+This is also why the festival is called “tomb sweeping.”
 People will often burn incense and paper money and leave offerings of fruit, rice, and other foods at the gravesite.
 It is believed that the ancestors will receive these offerings in the afterlife.
+This practice symbolizes filial piety and respect for family heritage.

 Another important aspect of this day is the practice of planting willow branches.
 During the festival, ancestral spirits are allowed to receive offerings from their descendants.
 At the same time, unclaimed wandering spirits roam freely.
 To ward off these spirits, people place willow branches around their homes, as it's believed that these ghosts fear willow branches.